wavefrontHQ/docs/pages/doc/logging_log_alerts.md

 {% include important.html content="Logs (Beta) is enabled only for selected customers.
 To participate, contact your account representative or [technical support](wavefront_support_feedback.html#support)."%}

-You can create alert for your logs data and get an email notifications when the alert conditions are met.
+You can create alerts for your logs data and get an email notifications when the alert conditions are met.

 ## Create an Alert